Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Price to price with discount](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToPriceWithDiscount.png "[Price to price with discount]")

 This extension is used to map a PIM price field attribute including a defined discount to another PIM price field attribute.
 In the discount attribute, a number for the percentage discount is defined.
-The source price field attribute less the selected disount is mapped to the destination price attribute.
+The source price field attribute less the selected discount is mapped to the destination price attribute.

 ### Configuration
 This ETL extension has no further configuration settings.